RafaelGarcia21/Planets/README.md

-# Planets
-This program shows the planets
-Run the DwarfPlanet.java code for it to work.
+Run the DwarfPlanet.java code for it to work(On Eclipse or JGrasp[Rcommmended])